-Consolidated net sales for the second quarter of fiscal year 2023 increased 14.1% to \$19.6 million, compared to net sales of \$17.2 million for the same period last year.
-We experienced an increase in net sales in our specialty markets in the second quarter of fiscal year 2023, compared to the same period last year, but the increase was partially offset by decreases in net sales in our enterprise market.
+Consolidated net sales for the third quarter of fiscal year 2023 decreased 2.5% to \$16.9 million, compared to net sales of \$17.4 million for the same period last year.
+We experienced a decrease in net sales in our enterprise market in the third quarter of fiscal year 2023, compared to the same period last year, but the decrease was partially offset by increases in net sales in our specialty markets.

-Net sales to customers in the United States increased 7.0%, or \$1.0 million, and net sales to customers outside of the United States increased 57.4%, or \$1.4 million, in the second quarter of fiscal year 2023, compared to the same period last year.
+Net sales to customers in the United States decreased 3.1%, or \$448,000, while net sales to customers outside of the United States remained flat at \$2.7 million in the third quarter of fiscal year 2023 and 2022.
 We can experience fluctuations in sales from quarter to quarter in the various markets (both industries and geographies) in which we operate for various reasons.

-Our sales order backlog/forward load continues to remain at higher than typical levels, while decreasing to approximately \$8.0 million at the end of the second quarter of fiscal year 2023, compared to more than \$12.0 million at the end of the fourth quarter of fiscal year 2022.
-Net sales for the remainder of fiscal year 2023 could be negatively impacted by various continuing macroeconomic pressures, risks and uncertainties.
-Certain of our markets are showing signs of softening.
-At the same time, we see what we believe to be positive indicators in certain of our other markets.
+Our sales order backlog/forward load continues to remain at higher than typical levels, although decreasing to approximately \$6.8 million at the end of the third quarter of fiscal year 2023, compared to approximately \$8.0 million at the end of the second quarter of fiscal year 2023 and more than \$12.0 million at the end of the fourth quarter of fiscal year 2022.

+Net sales for the third quarter of fiscal year 2023 were negatively impacted by various macroeconomic pressures, risks and uncertainties as well as a brief shutdown in our manufacturing operations resulting from a cyber incident that occurred in June 2023.
+While certain of our markets are showing signs of continued softening (including our enterprise and wireless carrier markets), we believe there are positive indicators in certain of our other markets.
+Additionally, our manufacturing operations have returned to normal functionality after being impacted by the cyber incident that occurred in June 2023.